futurestudio/hapi-authorized-scope/README.md

 ## Usage
-The usage is pretty straightforward: register the plugin to your hapi server and that's it:
+The usage is pretty straightforward: register the plugin to your hapi server and that’s it:
 ```js
 await server.register({
   plugin: require('hapi-authorized-scope')